-And once the picture widens, another question becomes unavoidable.
+And once the picture widens, yet another question becomes unavoidable.
 If the structure is not confined to a single point—if it survives both internal scrutiny and external comparison, and then appears again in disciplined extensions drawn from the Torah’s opening architecture—what kind of explanation is now adequate to it?

-That is the question to which the inquiry must now turn.

 Chapter 9